-10.7 Waivers and Time Limits
+3.7 Waivers and Time Limits

 Failure to initiate a grievance within the time limits specified herein shall void the Association's right to grieve the matter.
 Failure by management to reply to a grievance within the time limits specified automatically grants to the Association the right to process the grievance to the next level.
 If the Association fails to appeal to the next level within the time limits established in this grievance procedure, the grievance shall be considered settled on the basis of the last decision and the grievance shall not be subject to further appeal or reconsideration.
 Any level of review, or any time limits established in this procedure, may only be waived or extended by mutual agreement confirmed in writing.
-The term "working days," as used in regard to the time limits in this Article, means Monday through Friday, with the exception of any paid holidays provided for in this Agreement.
+The term "working days," as used in this MOU, means Monday through Friday, with the exception of paid holidays provided for in this MOU.

-10.8 Processing of Grievances
+3.8 Processing of Grievances